-- Students register online via ConnectCarolina after they finish New Student Orientation; registration for the fall semester takes place during the month of July.
+- Students register online via ConnectCarolina after they finish New Student Orientation; registration for the fall semester takes place during the month of July and August.
 Student schedules are then “frozen” until registration re-opens in August for drop/add.

 5.2.2 Choosing Majors

 Students are encouraged to explore major/minor options through University resources provided during New Student Orientation, including the New Student Advising Guide, the Undergraduate Bulletin, and a brochure on first-year seminars.
-All first-year students are required to meet with an academic advisor through individual appointments or major exploration workshops conducted by Academic Advising in conjunction with academic departments.
-This meeting must take place prior to registering for their third semester at Carolina.
-Advisors also encourage students to utilize services provided by University Career Services such as self-assessment tools, career exploration course (EDUC 131) and learning how majors/minors potentially connect to career and post-graduate pursuits.
+All first-year student-athletes are required to meet with an academic advisor through individual appointments or major exploration workshops conducted by Academic Advising in conjunction with academic departments.
+Advisors also encourage students to utilize services provided by University Career Services such as self-assessment tools (Focus2), career exploration course (EDUC 131) and learning how majors/minors potentially connect to career and post-graduate pursuits.

 By the beginning of the fifth academic term, students are required to declare a primary major.
 Students often select majors based on interest and strengths along with career aspirations.
 Student success in general education and/or gateway courses often motivate them to select a specific major.
 Other influences may impact a student’s major selection, including parent/guardian, community and peer groups, as well as early engagement with faculty and their research.